 Last but not least, the unstructured interview.
-This interview is only used by the USyd's double degree program, so if you're not planning on applying to this particular program, please feel free to skip ahead!
+This interview is only used by University of Sydney’s double degree program, so if you're not planning on applying to this particular program, please feel free to skip ahead!

 Here's the unstructured low down.
 This interview consists of a very casual group interview that tests your personality and how you interact to other applicants.

 Any and all extracurricular activities will help you do well in this interview style.

 Now that you know all about the prerequisites for medicine in Australia and New Zealand, it's time for you to get to work.

 Start by picking extracurricular activities you're passionate about, then pick the right courses, study for either the UCAT or the GAMSAT, crush your interview and you will be good to go.

 If you’d like to learn more about getting into Australian and New Zealand medical check out our blogs and free eBooks below!